chand1012/git2gpt/README.md

 # git2gpt

 git2gpt is a command-line utility that converts a Git repository to a text file.
 The output text file represents the Git repository in a structured format.
 Each file in the repository is represented by a section that starts with a line containing four hyphens (----), followed by a line with the file's path and name, and then the file's content.
 The text file ends with a line containing the symbols --END--.
+You can also add a `.gptignore` file to your repos to have git2gpt ignore certain files.

 ## Installation